Third Beach to Toleak Point, La Push - Mora Beach Trails, Olympic National Park, Washington

 The trail drops 265' in a lush hemlock-spruce forest to Third Beach (1.35 miles), which spans a lengthy crescent on Strawberry Bay between Teahwhit Head (north), and Taylor Point (south).

 Walk south on Third Beach to the first Headland Trail (1.75 miles), which veers up a near-vertical bluff just before reaching the base of a waterfall.
 The beach tapers quickly past the headland trail; if you reach the waterfall, you've gone too far.

 The headland trail climbs steeply using rope and rope-ladders to the bluff, which continues in the forest on a shifting, muddy course.
 It crests at 272' before dropping ruggedly to the beach just south of Taylor Point (2.8 miles).
 This final descent is rope-aided.

-From here, low tide arrivals will enjoy an easy beach walk to the next headland trail at Scotts Bluff (3.4 miles).
-If you arrive at high tide, another rope-aided climb is immediately required to reach dry beach.
+From here, it's an easy walk at low tide to the next headland trail at Scotts Bluff (3.4 miles); if you arrive at high tide, another rope-aided climb is immediately required to reach dry beach.

 It's advisable to locate both headland climbs at Taylor Point before continuing on; these can be difficult to see with fog, and when the tide comes back.

 The Scotts Bluff Headland Trail scales a bare bluff wall with rope assistance on the initial climb.
 It moderates in the forest and drops (no ropes) to Scott Creek Camp (3.7 miles).

 Scott Creek Camp is sheltered by the forest on the beach edge, but you can expect thru-traffic in your camp during travel hours.
 Travel opens south of Scott Creek on a long, scenic beach to Strawberry Point (5.1 miles), which straddles two coves frequented by seals and otter.